Skip to main content

 1. Landowners will be notified that an easement may be needed on their property.

-2. A right of way agent will present the landowner an easement.
+2. A right-of-way agent will present the landowner an easement.

 Our anticipated schedule